Lud, zbunjen, normalan: Cast and characters

 Lud zbunjen normalan employs an ensemble cast.
 Three generations, later on four, of the Fazlinović family all live in a Sarajevo apartment.
 The oldest of the family is Izet Fazlinović (Mustafa Nadarević).
 Izet has a son Faruk (Senad Bašić) who has a son Damir (Moamer Kasumović) and he has a son Džebra (Tarik Džinić).
 The show's title referred to the three main characters, with Izet being Lud (crazy), Faruk being Zbunjen (confused) and Damir being Normalan (normal).
 The show's plot revolves around humorous situations involving the Fazlinović clan, their friends and co-workers.
 Later on in the series, Faruk leaves for Sweden and Džebra joins Izet and Damir as one of the three protagonists, becoming the normal one in the family.
-Izet stays crazy, while Damir becomes both crazy and confused.
+Izet stays crazy, while Damir becomes confused.

 The series also featured a number of guest stars.
 The series featured Enis Bešlagić as Đenis Đenis, a rockstar; Samir Fazlinović, Izet's nephew from his late brother, played by Emir Hadžihafizbegović, who later was promoted to a regular on the show.

-Popular balkan singers that had a guest appearance on the show are:

-Al' Dino, a recording artist; Sejo Sexon (Davor Sučić - aka "Sejo Sexon"), member of the rock group "Zabranjeno Pušenje", who is good friends with Faruk; Tifa (Tifa); Nagib (Zlatan Zuhrić - Zuhra) who came to Faruk to record a song and Nina Badrić, came to Izet to record a song.
+In addition, there are various Balkan singers that had a guest appearance on the show, such as: Al' Dino, a recording artist; Sejo Sexon (Davor Sučić - aka "Sejo Sexon"), member of the rock group "Zabranjeno Pušenje", who is good friends with Faruk; Tifa (Tifa); Nagib (Zlatan Zuhrić - Zuhra) who came to Faruk to record a song and Nina Badrić, came to Izet to record a song.